-Texas has so many fun facts, you’ll lose count, but several might be of greater interest to aspiring animators.
-First, the state has an active film commission that has been helping filmmakers and animated artists of all kinds since 1971.
-Next, a large number of multimillion-dollar series such as the Spy Kids and productions such as Ant Bully, and The Adventures of Jimmy Neutron are just a few projects produced in Texas.
-Finally, the Texas Film Commission has managed to attract major Hollywood film productions for more than 40 years thanks to its incredibly hospitable nature, hundreds of support service companies, one of the lowest tax burdens in the U.S., and access to top talent in major cities such as Austin, Dallas, and San Antonio.
-This is great news for aspiring film animators, and there’s even better news for animators interested in the advertising, graphic design, technology, or web design industries.
-The state is home to thousands of technology companies and hundreds of creative firms.
-Animators interested in education will find a staggering 252 accredited colleges and universities here, as well as hundreds of community colleges, specialty schools, learning centers, and more.
+Texas has so many fun facts, you’ll lose count and a few might be of greater interest to aspiring animators.
+First, the state has an active film commission that has been hosting filmmakers and animated artists of all kinds since 1971.
+Next, a large number of successful series such as the Spy Kids as well as productions such as The Ant Bully, and The Adventures of Jimmy Neutron are just a few projects produced in Texas.
+The famous South By Southwest (SXSW) film festival is held in Austin and features an animated category consisting of "an assortment of stories told using a mix of traditional animation, computer-generated effects, stopmotion, and everything in-between."

+Finally, the Texas Film Commission has managed to attract major Hollywood film productions for nearly 45 years thanks to its incredibly hospitable nature, hundreds of support service companies, one of the lowest tax burdens in the U.S., and access to top talent in major cities such as Austin, Dallas, and San Antonio.
+This is great news for aspiring film animators and there’s even better news for animators interested in the advertising, graphic design, technology, or web design.
+The state is home to literally thousands of creative firms and technology companies.
+As mentioned, aspiring animation instructors have a staggering 252 accredited colleges and universities to choose from, as well as hundreds of community colleges, specialty schools, learning centers, and more.

 Texas Animation Schools

 Of Texas’s 252 colleges and universities, more than half offer art and design programs.
 Several standouts offer top-tier animation programs.
-Take a look at the list below to review Texas’s best options for aspiring animator’s and what they have to offer.
+Take a look at the list below to review Texas’s best options for aspiring animators and what they have to offer.

 Texas Animation Schools – Other Options

 Texas is home to a number of community colleges that offer animation programs.
-Just a few of the best include Houston Community College, which offers a certificate in multimedia/video & animation, Collin College (McKinney), which offers a certificate and an Associate in Applied Science (A.A.S) in animation, and Richland College (Dallas), which offers a certificate and an Associate degree in animation.
+Just a few of the best include Houston Community College, which offers a Certificate in Multimedia/Video & Animation, Collin College (McKinney), which offers a Certificate and an Associate in Applied Science (AAS) in Animation, and Richland College (Dallas), which offers a Certificate and an Associate Degree in Animation.